 For most train journeys in Egypt, three classes are available for bookings and they are:

-1st class – This is as close to luxury as possible on the Egyptian train network with padded seats, aircon, tea, snacks, and a cleaned toilet often by the attend available.
+1st class – This is as close to luxury as possible on the Egyptian train network with padded seats, aircon, tea, snacks, and a toilet available, cleaned often by the attendant.

 2nd class – Battered seats with vinyl that hasn’t been updated in decades, aircon is technically available but more than likely won’t work, you will need to bring your own snacks with you and don’t expect toilets to be up to anything resembling western standard.

 3rd class – If you are looking for a story to tell, the third class section is where you will want to be.
 Packed to the brim with locals, loud, people trading goods, and with the smells of traditional Egyptian dishes permeating the air, you will likely leave the journey with multiple new friends and invitations to visit Egyptians and their families all over the country.

 Some routes in the country also run overnight, with basic sleeping carriages available for travellers.

 For detailed information on routes, timetables and booking tickets, please get in touch with us.

 Guided Independent Tours to Egypt

 We’ve formulated our favourite off the beaten path sites and classic favourites in Egypt into our “Alternative Egypt tour,” which we run two to three times a year.
 Check out the itinerary here as a starting point if you are not quite sure what you would like to see in Egypt yet and to get a flow as to how a short tour around the country looks.